matbrown/butr/README.md

     - Only creates new backups when file content has changed
     - Automatically backs up current file before recovery
-    - Recovery shows all available backups with versions and lets you choose END_HELP
+    - Recovery shows all available backups with versions and lets you choose
-}

 ```

-# Human vs AI
+# Me (Human) vs Claude (AI)

 I'm an old school developer that's been coding for over 15 years now.
 I absolutely love coding with a passion, and I can't think of a better way of spending an evening than creating software, whether that's a Linux script to be used a CLI, refactoring something, backend, frontend, anything!
 Efficient tool?
 I'll make it more efficient.
 Already exists?
 Don't care, lemmedoitokiedokiefanks.

 It's a late saturday afternoon and I'm setting up and configuring a k8s cluster that will be responsible for a significant amount of services.
 My k8s cluster is running perfectly, but I need to make a significant tweak for the purpose of security.

-I'm making various changes to the relative yaml files, and it's obvious I need a tool to backup and recover these files.
+I'm making various changes to the relative yaml files.
+Worried  and it's obvious I need a tool to backup and recover these files.

 I need a tool.
 I need a tool that can backup and recover files.
 Meh, a tool already exists, but I don't care, I'm just excited I get to code something awesome.

-I started my career using Perl.
-I've got a number of languages under my belt, but I absolutely love Perl.
-So I'm excited.

-I spent 8~ hours creating an awesome utility to backup and recover files.
+### Me (Human)

+3.5 hours

+### Claude (AI)

+~ 30 seconds